Screenly/Anthias/README.md

  * An SD Card (>2GB).
  * A HDMI-cable.
  * A network connection (with DHCP).
- * A Keyboard and mouse (only required for the installation).
+ * A keyboard and mouse (only required for the installation).
  * A monitor/TV that can view full HD (and has HDMI input).

 ## Configure the Raspberry Pi